marhoy/restapi-template/README.md

 ```

 ## As a standalone Web App
-- Log into the [Azure Portal](https://portal.azure.com/) and create/find a dedicated resource group.
-Add an appropriate "App Service Plan" to the resource group.
-For testing, use the B1 plan.
-- Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for your OS
-- Authenticate: ```az login```
 - Create the WebApp, using Python-3.6 and an already existing "Resource Group" and "App Service Plan".
 The `appname` needs to be _globally_ unique, so add some random characters:
 ```bash
 az webapp create --name <appname> --runtime "PYTHON|3.6" --resource-group aic-webapp-testing --plan WebAppTestingPlan